psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 {% highlight batchfile %}
 cov-build.exe --dir cov-int <build command>
 {% endhighlight %}
 Here `cov-int` is a name of directory to place collected scan data into.
-For example, if your build command is
+For example if your build command is
 {% highlight batchfile %}
 msbuild "/l:C:\Program Files\AppVeyor\BuildAgent\Appveyor.MSBuildLogger.dll"
 {% endhighlight %}